wheres-my-data/ai-engineering/README.md

-# ai-engineering
+This repository is a structured, beginner-friendly AI Engineering curriculum I designed.
-A structured AI Engineering journey - Theory to understand concepts, Practice to run real demos, and Implementation to build components from scratch.
+It covers Transformers, RAG, and Agents through three layers — Theory, Practice, and Implementation — to help anyone build from fundamentals to hands-on capability